 7 Basic Digital Marketing Terms to Know

-- SEO — Search Engine Optimization refers to things like keyword research, competitive analysis, link building, and conversion optimization.
-Basically, anything that tells Google you’re a reputable website (which you want, because Google only promotes websites who have earned their stamp of approval).
+- SEO — Search Engine Optimization refers to things like keyword research, technical audits, link building, and content optimization.
+Basically, SEO is the process of ensuring your web presence tells Google exactly who you are, what you do, and where you do it.
+SEO also encompasses strategies that position your website as a reputable source of information (which you want, because Google only promotes websites that have earned their stamp of approval).
 Because Google likes to change the game and competitors are always trying to outrank you, SEO is an ongoing process.

 - Backlinks — Anytime another website links to your site.